PrefectHQ/prefect/docs/orchestration/concepts/automations.md

 The following documentation will cover the various types of events and actions you can configure.

+We recommend creating and managing your automations in [Prefect Cloud Automations](https://cloud.prefect.io/?automations) (Prefect Cloud login required).
+See the [Automations UI](/orchestration/ui/automations.html) documentation for an overview of creating and managing automations in Prefect Cloud.

-We recommend creating and managing your automations in the [UI Automations page](https://cloud.prefect.io/?automations).
-You can also manage automations via the [GraphQL API](orchestration/concepts/api.html#graphql), but it requires a deeper understanding of the system than this document provides.
+You can also manage automations via the [GraphQL API](/orchestration/concepts/api.html#graphql), but it requires a deeper understanding of the system than this document provides.

 ## Events